iwantmyname/blog/_posts/2014-05-01-a-practical-look-at-using-iwantmynames-two-factor-authentication.md

 ###But will this get annoying?

 The million dollar question.
-Yes, adding 2FA will make logging into your iwantmyname account a touch more cumbersome, but we're not a Bitcoin platform you're logging into every day[^1].
+Yes, adding 2FA will make logging into your iwantmyname account a touch more cumbersome, but we're not a Bitcoin platform you're logging into every day.
 If you're like me, you probably only mess with your account once a month—or less.
 And at five seconds per login (the Authy codes expires every 20 seconds, so even if you're slow, it can only take that long), you're only looking at losing a few seconds of your life a month.

 And that's a really small price to pay for peace of mind.

 ***

 Image Credit: [MoneyBlogNewz](https://secure.flickr.com/photos/moneyblognewz/5301647518/in/photolist-95uk6Q-95uk7y-baeqZX)

-[^1]: Sometimes I do get frustrated constantly logging into Coinbase with Authy.
-But I'd rather be frustrated than risk losing my money.